catrincm/johannes-website/content/publication/stern-2022/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "To appear in: Inquiry.
+publication: "Inquiry.
 An Interdisciplinary Journal of Philosophy"

 abstract: "The paper proposes a strategy for understanding metaphysical grounding in deflationary terms and, more generally, proposes a form of methodological deflationism with respect to the notions of ground.
 The idea is to define a deflationary *is grounded in*-predicate by appeal to the two-place non-causal connective 'because' and a deflationary truth predicate.
 To this end we discuss the explanatory role of the truth-predicate in non-causal explanations and develop a theory of truth for the language of the 'because'-connective.
 We argue that at least from a logical perspective our deflationary notion of ground is up to the task."